kadelcode/django_tutorial/django_tutorial/django_models/README.md

     - help_text - "help" text to be displayed with the form widget
     - primary_key - If True, this field is the primary key for the model
     - unique - If True, this field must be unique throughout the table

+# Verbose Field Names
+- Verbose name: It's an optional first positional argument given to all the fields, except for ForeignKey, ManyToManyField and OneToOneField.

+- For example: name = models.CharField("Your Name:", max_length = 30)